Cow’s Milk Protein Allergy

 Presentation

 Cow’s milk protein allergy usually presents before 1 year of age.
-It may become apparent when weaned from breast milk to formula milk or food containing milk.
-It can present in breastfed babies when the mother is consuming dairy products.
+It may become apparent when weaned from breast milk to formula or to foods containing milk.
+It can present in breastfed babies when the mother is consuming dairy.

 • Bloating and wind